 Authors: Lynne Norris-Jones

-Address: Department of Information Systems and International Studies, Cardiff School of Management, University of Wales Institute, Western Avenue, Llandaff, Cardiff CF5 2YB, UK
+Addresses: Department of Information Systems and International Studies, Cardiff School of Management, University of Wales Institute, Western Avenue, Llandaff, Cardiff CF5 2YB, UK

 Abstract: Biometrics refers to the measurement of physiological or behavioural characteristics distinctive to an individual.
 Social acceptance of biometric technology is dependent on society|s perception of its value weighed against perceived risks of invasion of privacy.
 This paper focuses on measures taken by UK-based manufacturers, suppliers and managers of biometric access control systems to implement procedures to address this dichotomy within working environments.
 The findings provide a practical insight into the methods of applying access control techniques in a variety of workplace environments.
 They suggest a number of guidelines for achieving maximum social, legal and ethical acceptance from manufacturing, supply and management perspectives.

 Keywords: biometrics; fingerprint scanning; facial recognition; access control; workplace management; social acceptance; legal acceptance; ethical acceptance; ethics; perceived value; perceived risk; invasion of privacy.

-Int.
-J. of Information Technology and Management, 2012 Vol.11, No.1/2, pp.61 - 71
+International Journal of Information Technology and Management, 2012 Vol.11 No.1/2, pp.61 - 71